peterhinch/micropython-async/FASTPOLL.md

 # 1. Installation

-Replace the file core.py on the target hardware with the one supplied.
+After installing uasyncio on the target hardware replace core.py with the one supplied.

 ## 1.1 Benchmarks